 In May 2006, Gene Feldman was diagnosed with lymphoma and resigned from his position with us.
 On August 25, 2006, Gene Feldman passed away.
 On September 1, 2006, Mr. Feldman's nephew, Michael D. Feldman, stepped in to become our Chairman and Chief Executive Officer, and Jerome I. Feldman, Gene Feldman's brother and Michael D. Feldman's father, became our Chief Financial Officer, Treasurer and Vice Chairman of the Board.
+In the following year, Michael D. Feldman resigned from his positions with us as an officer and director, and Jerome I. Feldman became our Chairman, Chief Executive Officer and Chief Financial Officer.
 From the date of Gene Feldman's resignation through the date we entered into a Technology License Agreement (as described below), we have been substantially inactive.
-All monies disbursed by us from 2006 through the date hereof were used for the payment of directors and officers' insurance premiums and the cost of maintaining our public company status.
-During that period, we have had no employees other than our officers.
+All monies disbursed by us from 2006 through 2009 were used to pay the previously-incurred accounting fees and for the payment of directors and officers' insurance premiums.
+During that period, we have had no employees and our board of directors has not met.